so much to do

 The Estate offers many layers of outdoor activities and experience, all in a landscape of extraordinary beauty and rich biodiversity in which you can engage at your own pace.

-The estate offers trout fishing on a 6 km stretch of the upper Crocodile River, arguably the best river trout fishing in Mpumalanga.
-This is due to the fact that the upstream catchment area produces a perennial flow of neutral to alkaline, clear and well oxygenated water.
+The estate offers trout fishing on a 8 km stretch of the upper Crocodile River, arguably the best river trout fishing in Mpumalanga.
+This is due to the fact that the upstream catchment area produces a perennial flow of neutral to alkaline, clear and well-oxygenated water.
 This builds up the food chain for trout, which breed naturally in the river.
 There is very little riparian agronomy upstream of Verlorenkloof, limited urban use and no industry whatsoever, making Verlorenkloof a trout fishing gem.

 TROUT FISHING CLINICS

-Joseph, Lucas and Buffel, our resident fly-fishing guides, are available every day to help and guide.
+Joseph and William, our resident guides are available to help and guide.
+Click here for more.

 The estate breeds Nooitgedacht ponies, an indigenous breed which combines the sure-footedness and wonderful temperament of the Basotho pony with the fine breeding of the Boerperd.
 Take to the foothills on horseback and look out over the valley with the sun on your face and the wind in your hair.
 Trails are guided and have been developed in such a way to ensure that even beginners can enjoy a relaxing ride.

 Please book at reception before or on arrival to avoid disappointment.

 With Verlorenkloof’s unspoilt landscape and surroundings, rambling and hiking is a favourite activity.
 The 1600 ha property boasts a 42km network of professionally laid out trails that passes through 5 eco-zones.
 The well-marked trails offer everything from short scenic rambles to strenuous walks and overnight hikes.
 Please enquire at reception.